junxit/us-congress-bills-110/metadata.md

 - 2007-01-11 — Introduced in House
 - 2007-01-11 — Introduced in House
 - 2007-01-11 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-01-12 — Referred to the Subcommittee on Highways and Transit.
+- 2007-08-02 — Committee Consideration and Mark-up Session Held.
+- 2007-08-02 — Ordered to be Reported by Voice Vote.
+- 2007-08-02 — Subcommittee on Highways and Transit Discharged.
+- 2007-11-15 — Placed on the Union Calendar, Calendar No. 278.
+- 2007-11-15 — Reported by the Committee on Transportation.
+H. Rept.
+110-454.
+- 2007-11-15 — Reported by the Committee on Transportation.
+H. Rept.
+110-454.